 It is important to stress that this is not the order in which activities should be conducted.
-Indeed over the course of the 11 periods per unit teachers should provide a variety of skills practice both within and between lessons.
+Indeed over the course of the unit teachers should provide a variety of skills practice both within and between lessons.

 Some activities do need to precede others: listening and speaking activities often provide the context for the introduction of new vocabulary, grammar or social expressions.
 In addition to this, activities in different skills are often connected and may need to be followed consecutively e.g. reading texts often provide models for writing activities.
 However, although textbook writers and teachers need to bear this in mind, they are free to conduct the activities in the order that will best suit their classes and give variety.
-Moreover, they are also free to adapt and change the activities as they see fit as long as the relevant Minimum Learning Competencies are met.
+Moreover, although the syllabus offers a wealth of activities in all the skill that most teachers will find useful, it is important to point out that teachers and textbooks writer are also free to adapt and change the activities as they see fit as long as the relevant Minimum Learning Competencies are met.
 If textbook writers or teachers need suggestions on a possible order of activities for each unit, the Curriculum Department will be happy to provide it.